codingSteve/codingSteve.github.io/docs/2015-09-26-library-project.md

 Returning a book
 ----------------
-When we return a book the library should check for any fines.
+When we return a book the library should check for any [fines][FINES].

 We have some requirements for returning a book (or other item)